A-tavv/humanbody-doc/README.md

 ---

-## What is BodyAtlas?
+## What is HumanBodyDoc?

-BodyAtlas is a structured, visual knowledge base of the human body — covering organs, their anatomical parts, associated diseases, symptoms, and known treatments.
+HumanBodyDoc is a structured, visual knowledge base of the human body — covering organs, their anatomical parts, associated diseases, symptoms, and known treatments.
 It's designed for students, curious learners, and anyone who wants a clean, searchable medical reference without the noise of Wikipedia or the paywall of medical databases.

 ---